django/deps/draft/email-providers.md

    implementations*](#fail_silently-in-emailbackend-implementations).

 2. Must treat keyword arguments as overriding settings or default values.
-When initialized through `mail.providers`, the keyword args come from OPTIONS in the `EMAIL_PROVIDERS` setting, so should take precedence
+When initialized through `mail.mailers`, the keyword args come from OPTIONS in the `MAILERS` setting, so should take precedence

-   For required options, it's usually best to detect missing values and raise `InvalidEmailProvider`.
+   For required options, it's usually best to detect missing values and raise `InvalidMailer`.
 (Defining a keyword param with no default also works, but results in a less helpful, generic `TypeError` from Python.)

-   ❗️ Backend implementations **should not directly read** `settings.EMAIL_PROVIDERS[self.alias]["OPTIONS"]`.
+   ❗️ Backend implementations **should not directly read** `settings.MAILERS[self.alias]["OPTIONS"]`.
 It seems tempting, but the OPTIONS are already in the `__init__()` args.
 Trying to read them directly from settings may break backwards compatibility or future features.

 3. Should decide whether to continue supporting existing custom settings.

-   If a backend *only* wants to allow configuration through `EMAIL_PROVIDERS`, existing custom settings can be deprecated or dropped.
+   If a backend *only* wants to allow configuration through `MAILERS`, existing custom settings can be deprecated or dropped.
 Some custom backends may want to retain existing settings as a common fallback when a value isn't provided in OPTIONS.
 (E.g., use `api_key` if in OPTIONS but default to `settings.CUSTOM_BACKEND_API_KEY` when not provided.)

    Django's own backends are switching to OPTIONS-only configuration after the deprecation period.
-During deprecation, they use settings values only when being initialized in compatibility mode (not through `mail.providers`).
+During deprecation, they use settings values only when being initialized in compatibility mode (not through `mail.mailers`).
 To differentiate, check `self.alias` after calling superclass init.
-If `self.alias is None`, compatibility applies; when `self.alias` is set the backend was initialized from `EMAIL_PROVIDERS` OPTIONS.
+If `self.alias is None`, compatibility applies; when `self.alias` is set the backend was initialized from `MAILERS` OPTIONS.

-   For packages supporting multiple Django versions, either check `django.VERSION >= (6, 1)` or feature test for `hasattr(django.core.mail, "providers")` to determine if the email providers feature is available.
+   For packages supporting multiple Django versions, either check `django.VERSION >= (6, 1)` or feature test for `hasattr(django.core.mail, "mailers")` to determine if the mailers feature is available.
 And substitute `getattr(self, "alias", None)` for `self.alias` since it's not set in earlier Django versions.

-4. Must not access Django's deprecated email settings when `EMAIL_PROVIDERS` is defined.
+4. Must not access Django's deprecated email settings when `MAILERS` is defined.
 Trying to read them will raise an `AttributeError`.
 This may affect custom email backends that borrow Django settings like `EMAIL_HOST`.